 Episcopal Priest to Deliver Benediction at Obama’s Inauguration

-January 16, 2013 by Carolyn Simon, Associate Director of Digital Media
+January 16, 2013 by Carolyn Simon, Deputy Director of Digital Media

 The Rev. Luis León, an Episcopal priest in Washington, D.C., has been tapped to give the closing prayer at President Obama’s inauguration on Monday.

 León is a priest at St. John’s Church, which is known for welcoming LGBT members.
 The Obamas have attended several services at St. John’s, and worshipped there before the 2009 inauguration.

 León told CNN he plans to offer a prayer at the inauguration to help bring people together.

 “I think when we’re asking a blessing for this country, we’re asking for God to lift us up, to lift up what’s good in us,” he said.
 “To remind us of what’s good in us and remind us to do what’s proper, what’s the good, the right thing for the country.”